artrivas/I2-HOFI/datasets/DATASET.md

 ./path_to_source_dir/I2-HOFI-main/datasets/Aircraft/test/...
 ```

-After you download multiple datasets, say DATASET1 and DATASET2.
-Your Directory structure will look something like below
+If you are downloading from the official website, you need to organize the dataset into the following specific directory structure to run on our code.
+Also after you download multiple datasets, say DATASET1 and DATASET2, your Directory structure will look something like below
 ```bash
 datasets
 |_ DATASET1